couchbase-examples/edge-server-meal-order-sample-app/README.md

 ## Introduction

 The sample React-based web application simulates an airline seat back application, that allows users in business and economy class to place their in-flight meal orders.
 The sample app leverages **Couchbase Edge Server** for data storage and processing at the edge, simulating a disconnected offline experience within an aircraft.
 The seatback web app accesses Edge Server via a RESTful interface.
 When there is Internet connectivity, the **Edge Server** syncs data with remote Capella App Services.
+> **Disclaimer**: "American Airlines" is used generally to refer to any airline and does not reflect a specific use case with American Airlines or any specific airliner.

 ## Setup & Technology Stack